 The journey from Earth to Mercury will take some seven years.
 ESA is responsible for the overall mission design, and for the operation of the composite spacecraft up to the insertion of the MPO and MMO into their orbits.

 On its long way to Mercury, the spacecraft must brake against the Sun's gravity, which increases with proximity to the Sun – rather than accelerate away from it, as is the case with journeys to the outer solar system.
-BepiColombo will accomplish this by conducting a series of planetary flybys (Earth in 2015, Venus twice in 2016, and Mercury itself in 2017, 2018 and twice in 2019) and by using solar electric propulsion (SEP).
+BepiColombo will accomplish this by conducting a series of planetary flybys and by using solar electric propulsion (SEP).

 A brief summary of the key stages in the journey to Mercury are given here:

-- Launch on Ariane 5 in 2017 on an escape trajectory to reach heliocentric orbit for Earth flyby after about 1.5 years (depending on launch date)
+- Launch on Ariane 5 on an escape trajectory to reach heliocentric orbit for Earth flyby after about 1.5 years

-- Cruise trajectory using solar electric propulsion – the Solar Electric Propulsion Module (SEPM), up to 290 mN thrust – plus seven gravity assists: Earth, Venus (twice) and Mercury (five times)
+- Cruise trajectory using solar electric propulsion – the Solar Electric Propulsion Module (SEPM), up to 290 mN thrust – plus eight gravity assists: Earth, Venus (twice) and Mercury (six times)

 - SEPM jettisoned shortly before arrival at Mercury